Cat stool is known for its unpleasant odor. If that odor changes (almost always for the worse), you need to consider why.

 Other causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
 Cats can become allergic and intolerant to foods they have eaten for a long period.

-Malabsorption syndrome is several disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
+Maldigestion and malabsorption are several disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
 There are many steps involved in the process of digestion, and any defect can cause malabsorption.

 - Inflammatory bowel disease